 Departments or Schools offering undergraduate minors outline specific requirements in this Bulletin under "Departmental Requirements" or "Degree Requirements."
+Students wishing to have a minor posted to their academic records must file a "Request for Academic Action" which outlines the composition of the minor, with the minor department.
 Minors are granted with the following conditions:

-- Minors will be posted to a student's record concurrent only with a first undergraduate degree. - Minors cannot be earned within the 135 credit MRC II program. - A minor cannot be earned using courses which comprise the major in one of the general studies degrees. - The Bulletin under which the student receives an undergraduate degree will stipulate course work for a minor. - 5.
-Minors must include at least 30 quarter credits, including a minimum of 6 courses. - A maximum of 15 quarter credits of course work graded C (2.0) or better may be transferred from other regionally accredited post-secondary institutions. - No more than 5 quarter credits in a minor can be graded CR/NC.
-Additionally, the cumulative grade point average for all courses used in the minor can be no less than that applied to majors within the department sponsoring the minor.
+- Minors will be posted to a student's record concurrent only with a first undergraduate degree - Minors cannot be earned within the 135 credit MRC II program - A minor cannot be earned using courses which comprise the major in one of the Liberal Studies degrees - The Bulletin under which the student receives an undergraduate degree will stipulate course work for a minor

+- Minors must include at least 30 quarter credits, including a minimum of 6 courses - A maximum of 15 quarter credits of course work graded C (2.0) or better may be transferred from other regionally accredited post-secondary institutions - 7.
+No more than 5 quarter credits in a minor can be graded CR/P. Additionally, the cumulative grade point average for all courses used in the minor can be no less than that applied to majors within the department sponsoring the minor